Skip to main content

 Your bones are living, dynamic tissues.
 They are in a constant state of renewal, a process called remodeling.
 Picture a construction site where old material is continuously removed and new material is laid down.
 Two main types of cells orchestrate this process ∞ osteoclasts, which break down old bone, and osteoblasts, which build new bone.

 For your skeleton to maintain its strength and density, the activity of these two cell types must be in equilibrium.
 Estrogen is a master regulator of this equilibrium.
 It acts as a brake on the osteoclasts, preventing excessive bone breakdown.
-When are significantly lowered by a medication like Anastrozole, this brake is released.
+When estrogen levels are significantly lowered by a medication like Anastrozole, this brake is released.

 Estrogen’s Essential Role in Skeletal Architecture